-Does my profession qualify to apply
+Does my profession qualify to apply for a CWP?

 The CWP credential is awarded to successful applicants from multiple disciplines and backgrounds such as health promotion, counseling, wellness coaching, nutrition, social work, nursing, worksite health promotion coordinators, and educators who use a wellness approach in their practice.

 How can I benefit from attaining my CWP?

 CWP certification standards are continually reviewed and maintained by NWI’s Council on Wellness Certification Excellence (CWCE).

 Why do I need a certification in wellness?

 Holding a professional certification demonstrates to the public that you are qualified to work in the health promotion/wellness field and stay up to date in your practice throughout your career by participating in continuing education activities.

 NWI applies the following definition (derived from the National Commission for Certifying Agencies’ Standards for the Accreditation of Certification Programs, www.credentialingexcellence.org/ncca) to Certification: